Attano/l4d2-tourney-rules/rules_EQLeague.md

-Failure to submit demos or screenshots on the request of the staff will result at minimum in a zero score for the associated rounds, and possible suspension of the player from the tournament.
+Failure to submit demos or screenshots on the request of the staff will result at minimum in a zero score for the associated rounds, and possible suspension of the player from the league.

 #####5.7 Illegal techniques